 You will check out the results and make a quick decision where to visit, based on some combination of proximity, price, and the user experience on the different sites (if you even look that much into it).
 The shop you decide on might be in Brixton, thus taking you across town, past countless other shops selling men’s trousers that lack a convincing local search strategy.

-This whole experience, in a nutshell, describes the importance of local search engine optimization.
+This whole experience, in a nutshell, describes the importance of local search engine optimisation.
 Billions of people make location-specific queries every single day, whether it’s in London, Hong Kong, or Essex.
-The businesses that optimize their local search features better than competitors will reap the revenue rewards because local search queries are often late-stage queries ie. from people who are ready to buy.
-Getting local search optimization right is important because it can catapult the number of store visits and sales you make just by targeting the right keywords and audiences.
+The businesses that optimise their local search features better than competitors will reap the revenue rewards because local search queries are often late-stage queries ie. from people who are ready to buy.
+Getting local search optimisation right is important because it can catapult the number of store visits and sales you make just by targeting the right keywords and audiences.

-Now that I’ve laid out what local search looks like on a regular basis, I want to explore some ways to optimize for it in an online marketing strategy.
+Now that I’ve laid out what local search looks like on a regular basis, I want to explore some ways to optimise for it in an online marketing strategy.

-Optimize for Rich Snippets.
-Part of optimizing a My Business profile is getting rich snippets right.
+Part of optimising a My Business profile is getting rich snippets right.
 A rich snippet is essentially a more dynamic display of your content in search results.
 If you have product pages with dimensions or key product information, you want this information to be displayed in the search engine results page, right?
 The only way to make that happen is by incorporating rich snippets into your site.